Chalk Painted Dining Table Makeover

 Side note; if you are new to chalk paint you might want to look over my post titled all you need to know about chalky style paint.

-Chalk paint dining table makeover
+Chalk paint table makeover

 This was a beautiful kitchen set in its heyday but today, it screams “Country Kitchen!”
 Yuck, not my modern farmhouse style.
+The natural wood had a “cherry like” finish on it.
+I wanted to brighten this set up a little bit.

 I love furniture painted in an antique white, specifically ANNIE SLOAN CHALK PAINT Old White.